Skip to content

 For additional information, consult our free labor law e-book.

-International Trade Compliance
+International Trade: Compliance for Maquilas

-"Maquiladoras" or "Maquilas" are factories in Mexico owned and operated by foreign companies without permanent establishment in Mexico.
+Maquilas are factories in Mexico owned and operated by foreign companies without permanent establishment in Mexico.
 They develop products, with raw materials imported on a temporary basis through the IMMEX Program, owned by the foreign company, with finished goods destined for the export market.
 They operate under a preferential tax and fiscal program called "Safe Harbor", granting them advantages for operation such as exempting 30% of income tax law caused by the sale of products issued by the foreign entity from products developed at the maquila operation in Mexico.

 First, the Mexican entity must register as an importer of record with the Mexican Tax Authority.
 This registration enables the permanent importation of machinery, equipment, tools and raw materials, ensuring compliance with Mexican import regulations.
 Additionally, a Customs Broker must be designated for customs procedures, as their contact information and company details are required during the registration process.

-Obtain Sectorial Importer of Registry:
+Obtain Sectorial Importer of Registry

 If the project requires the import of lubricants, steel or textiles, a sectorial registry is required to import sensitive materials.
 This is done after the Importer of Registry is obtained.
 Its recommended to obtain HTS Codes of the machinery and equipment, tools and raw material prior to shipping the machinery.
 Regulations or Mexican standards could apply that delay the import process.